UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ### Prepare the robot
 For using the *ur_robot_driver* with a real robot you need to install the **externalcontrol-x.x.x.urcap** which can be found [here](https://github.com/UniversalRobots/Universal_Robots_ExternalControl_URCap/releases).

-**Note**: For installing this URCap a minimal PolyScope version of 3.7 or 5.1 (in case of e-Series) is necessary.

 For installing the necessary URCap and creating a program, please see the individual tutorials on how to [setup a CB3 robot](ur_robot_driver/doc/install_urcap_cb3.md) or how to [setup an e-Series